romildo/eplan/README.md

 $ LC_NUMERIC=en_US-UTF-8 ./driver <file>
 ```

+A better alternative may be setting your language to `en_US-UTF-8` in
+the system configuration.

-The generated LLVM intermediate representation code should be compiled with the `llc`:
+The generated LLVM intermediate representation code should be compiled
+with the `llc`:

 ```
 $ llc <file>.ll